howerj/bit-serial/readme.md

 This CPU core has deeper stacks, more instructions, and interrupts, which the original J1 core lacks.
 It is also written in VHDL instead of Verilog.

+* SUBLEQ system.

+The One/Single Instruction Set Computer (OISC) based off of [SUBLEQ][] is another candidate for making a small, niche, CPU.
+There are many OISC architectures, [SUBLEQ][] is the most popular.
+Although I have not made a SUBLEQ CPU for an FPGA (it should be relatively straightforward to do so, and possible to make one in discrete 7400 series IC with some EEPROM and RAM chips) I have managed to port a Forth interpreter to a simulated 16-bit SUBLEQ CPU, see
+<https://github.com/howerj/subleq>.
+Other people have made SUBLEQ CPUs
+on FPGAs (which are not compatible with that SUBLEQ eForth image as they use the wrong width for the address and/or data lines).

 * Tiny CPU in a CPLD